 - provides guidance for the prevention of Foreign Object Damage to aerospace products being designed, developed, manufactured, assembled, operated, repaired, modified, refurbished and maintained;

 - is designed to reduce the risk from Foreign Objects /Foreign Object Debris to products or systems through the elimination of foreign objects

-A FOD Advisory Board composed of representatives from the AIA and other Private / Public sector organizations help manage and update the standard as necessary.
-While the standard is not a government backed mandate or rule, it is a frequently cited source of information and guidance.
-The full text of the NAS 412 standard is copyrighted and available on the AIA website.
+A FOD Advisory Board is composed of representatives from the AIA and other Private / Public sector organizations help manage and update the standard as necessary.

 Want to learn more?
 Contact us for help in setting up your FOD prevention program.

 You don’t have to be an airport!
 We also provide technical assistance to non-aviation facilities, such as manufacturing plants, repair shops and automotive proving grounds, where debris control is a critical safety, quality control or compliance issue.
 Get in touch and we’ll help you to improve productivity.